KaminoU/RegexPortfolio/README.md

 ### User Portfolio (My Regex)

-**You can also add your custom regex in the Regex Portfolio plugin**.
+**You can also add your custom regex in the RegexPortfolio plugin**.

 All your pattern are accessible via the context menu
 ![screenshot](https://i.imgur.com/Lb1u9iR.png)